sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/DOCKER.md

 ### LEVEL 1: Reproduce the Paper Figures

-1. To run the run the notebook in the Docker container, run the following command:
+1. To run the notebook in the Docker container, run the following command:
     ```bash
     jupyter notebook --allow-root --no-browser --ip=0.0.0.0 --port=8888
     ```